Kate DeAraugo: Personal life

-During and since Australian Idol, DeAraugo has had a very public battle with her weight.
-After one particular Idol performance, judge Kyle Sandilands controversially said that he thought she had "tuckshop lady arms", a comment that generated support for DeAraugo as the public thought that she had been publicly humiliated by Sandilands.

 In early January 2008, it was revealed that DeAraugo had signed an endorsement deal with weight-loss company Jenny Craig.
 She became the star of the company's "Get Real" national program, stating that her aim was to achieve and manage her own goal weight and help promote healthiness among Australia's younger generation.
 On 11 August, DeAraugo appeared on the radio show 2Day FM and announced that she had been forced to withdraw from her endorsement deal with Jenny Craig due to health problems.
 She stated that she had discovered she was lactose intolerant and was therefore unable to keep to the required diet.

 DeAraugo was arrested by Victorian Police officers twice in 2017 in regards to possession of crystal methamphetamine (more widely known as "ice") as well as a tomahawk and large knife.
 She faced court on 4 October 2017, where she indicated that she would plead guilty at her next court hearing on 15 November.
 She faced a maximum of 15 years in jail but eventually escaped conviction.